-Here are the common permit triggers associated with small business applications:
+Here are the common permit triggers associated with fitness business applications:

 - Change of use when you want to operate a business that uses the land for a different reason to its current or previous use, e.g. operate a shop in what was previously a warehouse.
-Requiring a Planning Permit for liquor also falls into the 'change of use' category. - Buildings and works when you want to change the building, construct a new building or excavate land. - Advertising signs e.g. light boxes, signage on windows, flashing or illuminated signs. - Reduction in car parking there are guidelines for how many car parking spaces you need, so you'll need to make a case for an exemption if you don't meet these.
+Requiring a Planning Permit for liquor also falls into the 'change of use' category. - Buildings and works when you want to change the building, construct a new building or excavate land. - Advertising signs e.g. light boxes, signage on windows, flashing or illuminated signs. - Car parking to the satisfaction of Council you'll need to make a case for an exemption if you don't meet these.